 The value of your postcards have depend on a few factors like:

-- Publisher, Artist, or Photographer: If the artist or subject of the card is a famous person and their postcards are rare, you will surely get more for that card
+- Publisher, Artist, or Photographer: If a famous person designed or is featured on the postcard and such cards are rare, you can expect to get more money for it.

 What Kind Of Postcards Are Worth Money